Group Testing: An Information Theory Perspective: Universality and counting defectives

 \section{Universality and counting defectives}

 A natural consideration in group-testing is that of \emph{universality} -- that is, how robust the paradigm of group testing is to lack of \emph{a priori} knowledge of the number of defectives $k$ (or suitable upper and/or lower bounds).
-This question certainly arises quite naturally when nothing is known in advance of the statistical process generating the defectives.
+This question arises naturally when nothing is known in advance regarding the statistical process generating the defectives.

 A related issue, as discussed in Section \ref{sec:applications}, is that for certain applications the problem of interest is not to identify defective individuals $\K$, but merely to estimate their total number $k = |\K|$.
 This focus may arise because identifying the individuals themselves is simply not necessary, is not desirable for reasons of privacy, or is not feasible because of the impracticality of distinguishing between test items (e.g., when studying insect populations).